-Exempt income

-Generally exempt income includes inheritance, state pension, scholarships, alimony payable under law or prizes not exceeding CZK 10,000.
-In certain cases, free income such as gifts between relatives is also exempt from tax.

-State pensions paid regularly are exempt up to CZK 622,800 in 2023.
+Exempt income Generally exempt income includes inheritances, state pensions and scholarships.
+In certain cases, free income such as gifts between relatives is also exempt from tax without any cap.
+State pensions paid regularly are exempt up to CZK 680,400 in 2024.
 Further exemptions are specified for various types of income.